C2SM/icon4py/model/atmosphere/dycore/docs/scidoc_processor.rst

-The scidoc processor is an extension of `sphinx's autodoc documenter <https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html>`_ with some additions tailored to documenting ICON4Py long methods.
+The scidoc processor is an extension of `sphinx's autodoc documenter <https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html>`_ with some additions tailored for ICON4Py long methods.

 Using the scidoc processor in the sphinx documentation